Authorised Purpose

 • Amateur teams’ training costs;

-• Amateur players’ reasonable and necessary travel expenses, including accommodation and insurance costs associated with the travel;
+• Amateur players’ reasonable and necessary travel expenses, including associated accommodation and insurance costs;

-• Welfare assistance for people in need, e.g., assistance with funeral expenses, hospitalisation, convalescence, health aids, and the like;
+• Welfare assistance for people in need, e.g., assistance with funeral expenses, hospitalization, convalescence, health aids, and the like;

 • Hospital visits for the elderly;